Secondary prevention of stroke and Transient Ischaemic Attack (TIA)

 Patients in sinus rhythm:

 - First choice is aspirin oral 300mg daily for 14 days then clopidogrel oral 75mg each day (N.B. clopidogrel is unlicensed in TIA).
-Some patients may be given dual antiplatelet therapy but this would be a consultant decision.
+Some patients may be given dual antiplatelet therapy (DAPT) but this would be a consultant decision.
+DAPT (aspirin and clopidogrel) can be used in people with non-cardioembolic minor ischaemic stroke (NIHSS score of 3 or less) or high-risk TIA (ABCD score of 4 or more) in the past 24 hours, if diagnosis is confirmed by a stroke specialist and brain imaging has excluded intracerebral haemorrhage (ICH).
+DAPT is usually used for 21 days, then the patient continues on clopidogrel 75mg daily for long-term treatment.

 - If the patient is allergic or intolerant to clopidogrel, then prescribe combination therapy: